Land-based Weapon Complex System

 - Air-conditioned control crew cabin with NBC protection

-The Indian Army has begun induction of the BRAHMOS missile, Block I (A1), from 2007, after a series of successful test launches, proving the missile’s manoeuvring power, precision hitting of the target and other operative capabilities.
+The Indian Army started inducting the land-attack BRAHMOS Block I version from 2007 after a series of successful test launches, proving the missile’s manoeuvring power, precision hitting of the target and other operative capabilities.

 Mobile Autonomous Launcher (MAL) is a state-of-the-art Land based Weapon Complex.
 It consists of three missiles in ready to launch configuration housed in containers, most modern means of communications, Radar receivers for Target information, and an ultra advanced Fire Control System for coordinating the launch.